punchplatform/kooker/README.md

 Kastctl is developed by the (Kast) Thales teams and is a lightweight helm executor.
 The benefit is to let you define your platform blueprint using a single simpler yaml file called *kpack.yaml*.
-Kastctl is publicly available as a (macos|linux|windows) application and will be automatically downloaded at startup time.
+Kastctl is publicly available as a (macOS|linux|windows) application and will be automatically downloaded at startup time.

 ## Getting Started